SAIL-UA/okn-page/knowledge-graph-database.md

 > **Note:**
 > In the current PostgreSQL database, we store embedding vectors for Retrieval-Augmented Generation (RAG) purposes.
 This is a temporary solution, and we are in the process of gradually migrating these vectors into the Milvus vector store.

+## RDF Generation

+With the Knowledge Graph maintained in PostgreSQL, it can be exported to various RDF formats, such as TTL (Turtle).
+The script for exporting the ontology can be found here: [TTL Export Script](https://github.com/SAIL-UA/OKN/blob/main/ontology/TTL/rucc_city_tp_levels_annotation.py).

+The export process follows a waterfall pattern, where the entity tables are exported first, followed by the relationship tables, ensuring a systematic export of the Knowledge Graph.

 ## Graph Database